unixorn/ha-mqtt-discoverable/README.md

 # Publish the select's discovery message to let HA automatically notice it
 my_selection.write_config()

-# Or set the initial state of the selection, which also makes it discoverable
+# Or select the initial option of the selection, which also makes it discoverable
 my_selection.set_option("option1")
 ```